wwylab/DeMixT/docs/tutorial.md

 description: ~
 ---

-We use the bulk RNAseq data of prostate adenocarcinoma (PRAD) from TCGA (https://portal.gdc.cancer.gov/) as an example to demonstrate how to run ``DeMixT``.
+We use a subset of the bulk RNAseq data of prostate adenocarcinoma (PRAD) from TCGA (https://portal.gdc.cancer.gov/) as an example to demonstrate how to run ``DeMixT``.
 The analysis pipeline consists of the following steps:

    - Obtaining raw read counts for the tumor and normal RNAseq data
    - Loading libraries and data